gnames/papers/devops-blog-2023/blog.md

 Our immediate goals were to:

-- chieve fast and reliable integrity checks of all the data
+- achieve fast and reliable integrity checks of all the data
 - be able to efficiently and reliably transfer TaxonWorks files to a new production server or a backup
 - distribute backups to several off-site locations to mitigate risks of technological or natural disasters
 - realize fast disaster recovery in case of such misfortunes